Rechargeable Hearing Aids

 The VFusion is a USB device that recharges special batteries produced by Starkey for reuse in your hearing aid.
 A single charge gives batteries 18+ hours of power, which then gives hearing aid wearers a level of confidence in their hearing aids as they make their way through the day.
 To use VFusion, simply place batteries into a USB thumb-drive (which holds two batteries).
 You could even use your computer to charge these batteries through the USB drive!

 The VFusion costs $130 upfront, and then hearing aid wearers only need to purchase two pairs of rechargeable VFusion batteries annually.

 Phonak Audeo B-R

-Additionally, the Phonak B-R offers the fastest charging time, for the longest lasting battery power.Phonak B-R wearers only need to charge their batteries for 30 minutes, which gives 6 hours of immediate use.
+Additionally, the Phonak B-R offers the fastest charging time, for the longest lasting battery power.
+B-R wearers only need to charge their batteries for 30 minutes, which gives 6 hours of immediate use.
 A longer charging time yields longer battery life.
 Phonak B-R hearing aids are charged with the new Phonak Charger Case, and the lithium-ion battery lasts through the lifetime of the hearing aid, which means wearers will no longer need to buy batteries!

-ZPower is an independent battery company that is not affiliated with any hearing aid manufacturer.
-ZPower offers a silver-zinc (AgZn) rechargeable battery, which consists of three parts: a rechargeable battery, a charger, and a new battery door custom made for selected hearing aids. nnZPower batteries last 24 hours on a single charge.
+ZPower offers a silver-zinc (AgZn) rechargeable battery, which consists of three parts: a rechargeable battery, a charger, and a new battery door custom made for selected hearing aids.
+ZPower batteries last 24 hours on a single charge.
 It requires that a new battery door is custom-fitted on your existing hearing aids.
-ZPower AgZN batteries need to be replaced once a year.
-If you are curious as to whether your current hearing aids may be adapted to the ZPower system, ask us at Green Tree Audiology.
+ZPower batteries need to be replaced just once a year.
+Contact us to find out if your current hearing aids can be adapted to the ZPower system.